How to check your tyre pressure and why it's important

 how-to-check-tyre-pressure-gauge

 Most cars come with a sticker somewhere on their bodywork that tells you the correct tyre pressure.
-This can usually be found on the inside of your door, on the part of the vehicle body that is hidden from view when the door is closed.
+This can usually be found on the inside of the driver's door, on the part of the vehicle body that is hidden from view when the door is closed.

 Information on the correct pressure will be provided in relation to various loadings (two occupants, four occupants, etc), so it’s important you pick the one that suits your needs.